-The World Flying Disc Federation (“WFDF”) serves as the international governing body of all flying disc sports, with responsibility for sanctioning world championship and other international flying disc events, establishing uniform rules, and setting standards for and recording of world records.
+The World Flying Disc Federation (“WFDF”) serves as the international governing body of flying disc, with responsibility for sanctioning world championship and other international flying disc events, establishing uniform rules, and setting standards for and recording of world records.
 It acts

-- to promote and protect the “spirit of the game” of flying disc sports play;
+- to promote and protect the “spirit of the game” of flying disc play;

-- to encourage flying disc sports play throughout the world and foster the establishment of new national flying disc sports associations, advising them on all flying disc sports activities and general management;
+- to encourage flying disc play throughout the world and foster the establishment of new national flying disc associations, advising them on all flying disc activities and general management;

-The World Flying Disc Federation is the international sports federation responsible for world governance of flying disc (FrisbeeTM) sports, including Ultimate, Beach Ultimate, Disc Golf, Freestyle, Guts, and Individual Events.
-WFDF is a federation of 62 member associations which represent flying disc sports and their athletes in more than 58 countries.
-WFDF is an international federation recognized by the International Olympic Committee (IOC), a member of ARISF, SportAccord and the International World Games Association, and it is a registered not-for-profit 501(c)(3) corporation in the state of Colorado, USA.
+The World Flying Disc Federation is the international sports federation responsible for the world governance of flying disc (frisbee), including Ultimate, Beach Ultimate, Disc Golf, Freestyle, Guts, and Individual Events.
+WFDF is a federation of 65 member associations which represent flying disc and their athletes in more than 58 countries.
+WFDF is an international federation recognized by the International Olympic Committee (IOC), a member of ARISF, SportAccord and the International World Games Association (IWGA), and it is a registered not-for-profit 501(c)(3) corporation in the state of Colorado, USA.